-Role of Verification and Validation (V&V) in SDLC
+Pre-Requisite: Verification and Validation in Software Engineering

-Verification is the process of checking that a software achieves its goal without any bugs.
+- Verification is the process of checking that software achieves its goal without any bugs.
 It is the process to ensure whether the product that is developed is right or not.
 It verifies whether the developed product fulfills the requirements that we have.
 Verification is static testing.

 The various roles of Verification and Validation(V&V) in SDLC in the software testing process are given below:

 Traceability can be defined as a property that describes the degree to which it can be traced to its point of origin.
 It also describes the ability to establish a predecessor-successor relationship between one work product and another.
 It helps us in tracing every software requirement back to its original system requirements established in the concept activity.
 The thing is to ensure that every requirement correctly satisfies the system requirements and that no extra things of software requirements are included.
-In this technique, we also determine whether any derived requirements are consistent with the original objectives, physical laws, and the technologies described in the system document.
+In this technique, we also determine whether any derived requirements are consistent with the original objectives, physical laws, and technologies described in the system document.

 It is the detailed analysis of the interface requirements specifications in the software development lifecycle.
-It also helps us in identifying the interfaces between the applications to determining the requirements for ensuring that the components interact with each other effectively.
+It also helps us in identifying the interfaces between the applications to determine the requirements for ensuring that the components interact with each other effectively.
 The evaluation criteria are the same as those for requirements specification as it helps us in determining the requirements for interoperability.
-The main target of this analysis is on the interfaces between the software, hardware, and user.
+The main target of this analysis is the interfaces between the software, hardware, and user.